squid-cache/squid-cache.github.io/Features/Tproxy4.rst

 == Stopping full transparency: Error enabling needed capabilities. ==

 Something went wrong while setting advanced privileges.
 What exactly, we don't know at this point.
 Unfortunately its not logged anywhere either.
-Perhaps your syslog will have details recorded by the OS.
+Perhaps your syslog or /var/log/messages log will have details recorded by the OS.

 == Stopping full transparency: Missing needed capability support. ==